Last Updated on 08/13/2023

 This 1st century Roman theatre was discovered in 1980 after a fire.
 This is one of the more interesting theaters because it is only partially excavated and modern day buildings sit right on top of the sides.
 Can you imagine living in one of those buildings and suddenly getting a front row view of an ancient Roman theatre?
 Talk about an unexpected upgrade.

-Check the website for opening hours and to make a reservation.
+Check the website for opening hours.
 Free entry.